pgbouncer/pgbouncer/doc/config.md

 Override of the global `auth_user` setting, if specified.

+### auth_query

+Override of the global `auth_query` setting, if specified.
+The entire SQL statement needs to be enclosed in single quotes.

 ### pool_size

 Set the maximum size of pools for this database.
 If not set,